Last Updated on

 It features a pickguard and is under 600 bucks.
 The Taylor GS Mini Mahogany Guitar is the exact counterpart of the Mini-E Mahogany Guitar expect for a few differences like the electronics, nut and saddle, bracing, and of course, the price.
 The latter Mini Mahogany guitar is under 500 dollars – a steal!

 One of the best comparisons to a Taylor would be a Martin.
 The Martin Road Series DRS1 Acoustic Electric Guitar is in the same price range of under 1000 dollars.
 It’s larger than the Mini-e Koa for sure but not by much.

 It has sapele and richlite tonewoods, Fishman electronics, and includes a hardshell case in the purchase.
-It’s not a bad rival for the Taylor Mini guitar that’s why we gave it its very own spotlight review right here!
+It’s not a bad rival for the Taylor Mini guitar that’s why we gave did a full review of the Martin Road DRS1.

 Taylor GS Mini-e Koa Q&A

 The only extra item included in this guitar purchase is a soft carry bag.
 You’ll need everything else to get amplified and to protect your guitar from humidity.
 Here’s some suggestions on what you’ll need to make the most of your Taylor investment.